matthewrungwe/devto-posts/In Progress/The-build-process-of-a-website.md

 - Allows you to be creative and to come up with ideas that can help you stand out.
 - Helps you decide on additional tools you might need to tackle certain features.

 Give yourself a little bit of time to design your project.
-The development stage becomes a lot easier when you have a **blueprint** (mock-up) to refer to when working.
+The [development](#development) stage becomes a lot easier when you have a **blueprint**, a mock-up, to refer to when working.

 <h3 id="technologies">Decide on the technologies</h3>

 Yes!
 With a detailed application overview and design, you should be able to deduce the complexity and the needs of your application.

 In Web Development.
-An application like a Todo List can easily be created by using HTML, CSS and JavaScript while an app like Netflix may require a framework like Angular, React or Vue to mention a few.
+An application like a Todo List can easily be created by using HTML, CSS and JavaScript while an app like Netflix may require something more robust, a framework, like Angular, React or Vue to mention a few.

 Some applications need to be in constant communication with the servers.
-Whereas, some may get by handling the user data on the client-side.
-Understanding the needs of your application will help you to decide beforehand.
-You can decide on what technologies to incorporate, which database or deployment platform.
+Whereas, some may get by by handling the user data on the client-side.
+Understanding the needs of your application (having the overview and design) will help you to decide beforehand on what technologies to incorporate, which database to use or the deployment platform that will be best.

 <h3 id="setup">Setup the project</h3>

 Next, you can start preparing to develop the application.
-Before we do that, we need to create an environment for the project:
+Before we start developing, we need to create an environment for the project:

 - Creating a repository.
 - Creating a project in your repository to track your development.